Data Lake vs Data warehouse: 6 key differences you need to know

 6) Data governance and security

 Data warehouses are designed with built-in data governance and security features.
-They provide role-based access controls, data encryption, and auditing capabilities, making them more suitable for compliance and regulatory requirements.
+Data warehouse governance provide role-based access controls, data encryption, and auditing capabilities, making them more suitable for compliance and regulatory requirements.

 Conclusion